georgeyanev/go-raw-osfile-connect/README.md

 # go-raw-osfile-connect
 This project demonstrates sporadic waits using raw `os.File` upon connect a non-blocking TCP socket

+Tested on Linux arm64 and Linux amd64 with go versions 1.22.6 and 1.23.3

 ## To build and start the example server:

     - cd tcp_server